bladehuntmc/.github/README.md

 2. Be respectful to other players and do not use hate speech or offensive language.
 3. Do not spam or advertise other servers.
 4. Follow the instructions of the server staff.

+## Store
+If you would be as kind as to support us, you can do so by buying ranks, cosmetics, and more at our [store](http://store.bladehunt.net)!